 An Australian journalist was hit in the neck by a stray bullet while covering fighting in the Philippines.

 Adam Harvey, who works for ABC, posted an X-ray image on Twitter of a bullet lodged in his neck.
-His injury is not life-threatening, an ABC director said.

 The fighting began after militants declaring allegiance to so-called Islamic State (IS) took parts of Marawi on the island of Mindanao in May.